World Series predictions: Houston Astros vs. Los Angeles Dodgers

 Astros in 7

 How often do you get the absolute best teams of the regular season overcoming the unpredictable minefields of the Division Series and Championship Series?
 It might not be New York-LA, but this is a dream series in terms of quality of baseball.
-Could go either way, but the Astros seem slightly more tested and will claim a memorable one.
+Could go either way, but the Astros seem slightly more tested, and will claim a memorable one.

 Jon Meoli, Orioles reporter